maintenance

 1. Press the 2-Cup button (or appropriate button for your model)

-3. You’ll hear the pump cycle on and off
+3. You’ll hear the pump cycling on and off

 Step 5: Post-Cycle Rinse (Critical!)